Umakant03/Tableau_Project/Developer Survey Analysis/README.md

 Determine the missing values in dataset using Pandas isnull() method Normalize the Income column by converting developer income into Yearly Income.

+Part3:Exploratory Data Analysis
+In this part, begin working with the cleaned dataset from the previous part. analyze the dataset to find the distribution of data,remove presence of outliers and the correlation between different columns

+Part4:
+creating  visualizations using the developer survey data.
+The visualizations should highlight distribution of data, relationships between data, composition of data and comparison of data.